An attorney directory is a service that researches, lists, analyzes, and then ranks attorneys at a local level.

 - BestLawyers.com.
-BestLawyers lists attorneys based on confidential peer review studies performed by other attorneys.
+BestLawyers lists attorneys based on confidential peer-review studies performed by other attorneys.
 Attorneys are listed on BestLawyers based solely on their publication history.
-The reviews of other lawyers and are prohibited from paying to be included on the BestLawyers list.
+The reviews of other lawyers are prohibited from paying to be included on the BestLawyers list.
 Publications listed on BestLawyers are published in nearly 70 different countries, as well as all 50 states and the District of Columbia.

 - LegalZoom Attorney Directory and Network.
 LegalZoom provides an attorney directory, as well as a compilation of self-representation legal forms for its consumers.